-BLESSED is the man

-who walks not in the counsel of the wicked, nor stands in the way of sinners, nor sits in the seat of scoffers;
+HOW blessed is the man who does not walk in the counsel of the wicked,

+Nor stand in the path of sinners,

+Nor sit in the seat of scoffers!

-- but his delight is in the law of the LORD, and on his law he meditates day and night. - 3 He is like a tree planted by streams of water that yields its fruit in its season, and its leaf does not wither.
-In all that he does, he prospers. - 4 The wicked are not so, but are like chaff that the wind drives away. - 5 Therefore the wicked will not stand in the judgment, nor sinners in the congregation of the righteous; - 6 for the LORD knows the way of the righteous, but the way of the wicked will perish.
+- 2 But his delight is in the law of the LORD, - And in His law he meditates day and night. - 3 He will be like a tree firmly planted by streams of water,

+Which yields its fruit in its season

+And its leaf does not wither;

+And in whatever he does, he prospers.

+- 4 The wicked are not so, - But they are like chaff which the wind drives away. - 5 Therefore the wicked will not stand in the judgment, - Nor sinners in the assembly of the righteous. - 6 For the LORD knows the way of the righteous, - But the way of the wicked will perish.